Amorim33/computational-thinking/README.md

-# competitive-programming
+# Computational Thinking
- A repository designed to disseminate and document competitive programming studies.
+A set of algorithms and resources to help you understand the world around us, with computer science.